- Campuses, Buildings + Hours

 The Environmental Learning Center is entering a new phase with the restoration of the headwaters of Newell Creek on the CCC Oregon City campus.

-Concurrent with the restoration plans, CCC undertook an extensive community engagement initiative, the ELC Historical Preservation Project.
+Concurrent with the restoration plans, CCC undertook an extensive community engagement initiative, the Environmental Learning Center Historical Preservation Project.
 Community members, students, faculty and staff were invited to share memories, hopes and dreams for the future of the site.

-"The ELC has been a valued community resource for more than 40 years," CCC President Joanne Truesdell said.
+"The Environmental Learning Center has been a valued community resource for more than 40 years," CCC President Joanne Truesdell said.
 "As we move into the future, we rely on our community to help us bring this vision to reality."